Pike & Wayne Counties PUMA, PA

 Pike & Wayne Counties PUMA, PA is home to a population of 111k people, from which 98.4% are citizens.
 As of 2023, 6.03% of Pike & Wayne Counties PUMA, PA residents were born outside of the country (6.68k people).

 In 2023, there were 19.4 times more White (Non-Hispanic) residents (91.5k people) in Pike & Wayne Counties PUMA, PA than any other race or ethnicity.
-There were 4.72k Black or African American (Non-Hispanic) and 3.67k Two+ (Hispanic) residents, the second and third most common ethnic groups.
+There were 4.72k Black or African American (Non-Hispanic) and 3.4k Two Races Including Other (Hispanic) residents, the second and third most common ethnic groups.

-The most common non-English languages spoken as the primary langauge in households in Pike & Wayne Counties PUMA, PA are Spanish (5,654 households), Russian (929 households), and French (Incl.
+The most common non-English languages spoken as the primary language in households in Pike & Wayne Counties PUMA, PA are Spanish (5,654 households), Russian (929 households), and French (Incl.
 Cajun) (585 households).

 Residents by Gender and Age